Factors of 137

 Prime Factorization of 137

-The prime factorization of 137 involves breaking it down into the product of prime numbers.
-Using division, we find that the prime factors of 137 are 137.
+Prime factorization of 137 is the process of expressing it as a product of its prime numbers.
+When we repeatedly divide 137 by the smallest possible prime numbers, we get 137.
 Therefore, the prime factorization of 137 is 137.
-Understanding prime factorization helps in finding GCF, LCM, and simplifying fractions.
+Knowing prime factors is essential for solving problems involving GCF, LCM, and simplifying fractions.

 Prime factors of 137: